Manish2261/Kaggle-s-Titanic-Survival-Prediction-Model/TITANIC_README.md

 #Details regarding the competition are as follows:

 #The Competition:
-The sinking of the Titanic is one of the most infamous shipwrecks in history.
+The sinking of the Titanic is one of the most infamous shipwrecks in history of mankind.

 On April 15, 1912, during her maiden voyage, the widely considered “unsinkable” RMS Titanic sank after colliding with an iceberg.
 Unfortunately, there weren’t enough lifeboats for everyone onboard, resulting in the death of 1502 out of 2224 passengers and crew.While